AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 -------------------------------------------

-Aggregate by extension that are extending a value as opposed to a default value require an initial cloning of said value, e.g.:
+Aggregate by extension that are extending a value as opposed to a default value require an initial assignment of said value, e.g.:

 .. code-block:: ada